Singapore-Britain ties shaped by shared values and complementary strengths: UK state secretary

 The HMS Prince of Wales is the flagship of a strike group involving ships, aircraft and personnel.

-The deployment involves 30 countries through exercises, operations and visits across the Mediterranean, Middle East, and the Indo-Pacific, and includes exercises with the United States, India, Singapore and Malaysia.
+The deployment involves 30 countries - including United States, India, Singapore and Malaysia - through exercises, operations and visits across the Mediterranean, Middle East, and the Indo-Pacific.

 The deployment comes at a time of geopolitical tensions and uncertainty.
 On the British government’s position on the ongoing conflict in the Middle East, Mr Kyle said the priority is to deescalate and return to diplomatic solutions.